evkx/evkx.github.io/content/models/tesla/model_y/Model_Y_Standard_Range/_index.md

 ## Performance

 The Tesla Model Y Standard Range has a maximum power of 255KW (347hp).
 The total torque is 420nm.
-The 0-100km/h sprint (0-62mph) is performed in 6,9 seconds.
-The top speed is 217 kph.
+The 0-100km/h sprint (0-62mph) takes 6,9 seconds.
+The top speed is 217 km/h.

 ## Battery, range, and charging